nitk-nest/NeST/examples/debug-options/README.md

-# Mytraceroute (MTR) Examples in NeST
+# Mytraceroute (MTR)/traceroute Examples in NeST

-This directory contains examples to demonstrate how to use Mytraceroute (MTR) in `NeST`.
+This directory contains examples to demonstrate how to use Mytraceroute (MTR) and traceroute in `NeST`.

 `IMPORTANT`

-Before running the examples, you will need to install mtr.
+Before running the MTR examples, you will need to install mtr.
 You can do this by running the following command in your terminal:

 ```shell
 sudo apt install mtr